markwindsorr/CSFundamentals/Algorithms/README.md

 People use computers to process large amounts of data or solve difficult problems.
 Two questions arise from the usage of algorithms.

 * How long does my algorithm take?
-* How much memory will it take?
+* How much memory will it use?

 ## Scientific Method